 Create Clear Guidelines of Remote Working

 Guidelines for remote working are crucial to define every employee’s responsibilities and expectations.
 Your company needs to communicate what needs to be accomplished and how it’s to be completed.
 This way, remote employees understand what you expect from them and are encouraged to complete their tasks effectively.
+And if you provide them with an employee hour calculator, they can also calculate their time better."

 In the guidelines, you can also define the company goals.
 It inspires the employees to set a timeline that they can work within to achieve the goals.
 That is how you can keep them motivated even when they are telecommunicating.